 Former outfielder Bob Cerv (1926) is the most noteworthy of five Yankees born on May 5.
 He smacked 18 homers with 118 rbi’s and five stolen bases over three tours of duty with the club between 1951 and 1962.
 An amateur free agent signing before the 1950 season, Cerv’s circuitous big-league route got moving when he was sold to the Kansas City Athletics in December 1956.
 The Yanks reacquired him in May 1960 for Andy Carey.
 Then after the season, he was lost to the Los Angeles Angels in the 1960 expansion draft, but the Yanks maneuvered to get him back, along with Tex Clevenger, for Lee Thomas, Ryne Duren, and Johnny James in May 1961.

 Hoping to some day challenge Cerv on this list is young lefty reliever James Pazos (1991), a 12th round Yankee draftee in 2012, who had failed to sign with Tampa once they drafted him in round 40 in 2009.
 Appearing primarily as a lefty specialist during 11 games with the parent club in 2015, Pazos allowed three hits, issued three walks, and struck out three batters while getting 15 outs, to a 0.00 era.
 He went 1-0, but with a high era, in seven games for the Yanks in ’16, and was traded to Seattle in November.
-As of this writing, Pazos has pitched well in eight games with the 2017 Mariners.
+Pazos has pitched well as a lefty reliever with the 2017 and 2018 Mariners.

 Juan Acevedo (1970) managed six saves for the 2003 Yanks before his season went south and he was released with an 0-3 record.
 Juan filled in as closer with Mariano Rivera on the disabled list.